kubre/WonderLearning/README.md

         - (27/apr 5:48pm) Admin Screen for syllabus: adding, updating, deleting using vue components

--   Ability to add academic year calendar with assigning of each topic on particular
+-   (DISCARDED) Ability to add academic year calendar with assigning of each topic on particular

 ### Center Head/Owner Panel Features

--   Divisions facility (Center head will be able to create Divisions for student Like A, B, etc.)
+-   (28/apr 11:24pm) Divisions facility (Center head will be able to create Divisions for student Like A, B, etc.)
+    -   title
+    -   program
+    -   teacher_id
+    -   school_id
--   Center Head will assign a Program (PG/NUR/LKG/UKG) and division to a teacher (Teacher can have multiple subjects and multiple divisions assigned to them though subject would only have a single teacher).
+-   (28/apr 11:24pm) Center Head will assign a Program (PG/NUR/LKG/UKG) and division to a teacher (Teacher can have multiple subjects and multiple divisions assigned to them though subject would only have a single teacher).
 -   Approval to Daily Teaching (Taught) syllabus.
 -   Approval to weekly student performance reports.
 -   Can see Student attendance and performance report an export excel if needed.